 I didn’t know about the PEI program, but I did know the Federation helped throughout Greater Cleveland.
 At first, it didn’t really fit with what I was looking for – I studied Neuroscience at OSU, but I was interested in the program and wanted to pursue this opportunity.
 It’s also something I’m passionate about – two different cultures working together.

 I was paired with a 5th grader to tutor him in reading.
 He was so kind and always polite – shaking my hand and asking how my week was going, thanking me for coming.
 He was a good reader, so we worked on things like punctuation and vocabulary.
 We would read books at his grade level, and on subjects he found interesting.

 It was heartwarming to know how much he appreciated me being there for him and spending time with him.
 I’d talk to him about his day, his week.
 We could talk about sports – that was something that would make him smile.
 I know he got something out of it – emotionally and educationally; his tangible reading skills improved tremendously throughout the year.

-I’ll be going to medical school in Israel this year, but I look forward to coming back to Cleveland.
+I’ll be exploring entrepreneurial and business options in Israel this year, but I look forward to coming back to Cleveland.
 I definitely want to continue working with the PEI program.
 I enjoy the program because the connections you build, seeing a different part of society, and interacting with parts of Cleveland we may otherwise not have had the opportunity to know about.
 This experience with the PEI program was special.
 It was something within my city, the Greater Cleveland community.
 But this was my opportunity to give back to a community that has given me so much.